MICROSCOPE MODE

 ×The resulting image is a merge of both AlexaFluor568 and AlexaFluor647.

-Save this image to compare it to a sequentially acquired image.
+image to compare it to a sequentially acquired image.

 The resulting image is a merge of both AlexaFluor568 and AlexaFluor647 but scanned sequentially.